• Skip to main content

 This baby tooth doesn’t have a permanent tooth replacement.

-Teeth that never form of course can never come in.
+Teeth that have never formed, of course, can never come in.

 B) Tooth crowding / misalignment.